zerospeak/Ecolab-POC-Deux/README.md

 Each group of components serves a specific purpose in the data flow:

-- IoT Rat Trap Vendors: Physical devices deployed across McDonald's and Starbucks locations
+- IoT Rat Trap Vendors: Physical devices deployed across Mickey D's's and Mug-O-Coffee locations
 - Connectivity Layer: Various communication protocols handling device-cloud communication
 - Azure Services: Core processing and transformation infrastructure
 - Applications: Integration layer with the TerraFirma 3D platform

 ## Component Descriptions:

-IoT Rat Traps (Vendor A & B): These are the physical devices deployed at McDonald's and Starbucks locations that detect and potentially capture rodents.
+IoT Rat Traps (Vendor A & B): These are the physical devices deployed at Mickey D's's and Mug-O-Coffee locations that detect and potentially capture rodents.
 They will transmit data about their status (e.g., trap activation, battery level, sensor readings).
 Different vendors might use different communication protocols and data formats.

 Connectivity: The rat traps will utilize various connectivity options (e.g., cellular, Wi-Fi, LoRaWAN, NB-IoT) to send data to the cloud.